|

 The Iranian New Year at Present Times

-- Pictures of "Haft Seen" and "Sizdah-Bedar"
+- Pictures of "Haft Seen" and "Sizdah-Bedar"and

 a good explanation of the rituals that surround the new year